jmay/data_tools/README.md

-# README for vmunger
+# README for data_tools

-Miscellaneous data-munging utility functions for Veriphyr.
+Miscellaneous data-munging utility functions.

+## Array

+This is really an Array-of-Hashes.